orientechnologies/orientdb-labs/OEP_6.md

 **Alternatives:**

-* Leave is as it is.
+* Leave it as it is.
 * Apply API annotations/javadocs, leave packages alone.
 * Declare internal things as package-private.
 May introduce problems with visibility/inheritance/testability.